AxelTahmid/saber/README.md

 # Fastify Starter Template

-This is a fastify starter template with authentication, otp verification, mail queue, sql adapter.
+This is a fastify starter template with some batteries included, listed out below:

 Includes features :